Frequently Asked Questions

 Fostering involves the whole family and will affect your children.
 The children of foster carers play a key role in the fostering household and should be included in all stages of the fostering process.
 It can be tough for children who find themselves sharing their parents with children who have led very different lives.
 However, many children also say that they have enjoyed their parents’ fostering and learnt a lot from it.

-As part of the assessment to become a foster carer, it is usual to have discussions about the appropriate age range, the number of children you will be approved to foster, and any other considerations.
-Ideally, all placements will be well-matched and planned, but ultimately a foster carer has the right to turn down placements.
+As part of the assessment to become a foster carer, you will have discussions about the appropriate age range, hobbies, and interests of the children you want to foster, and any other considerations.
+All fostering families will be well-matched and planned, but ultimately a foster carer has the right to turn down placements.

 It is inevitable that, as foster carers, there will be some children who you find fit in better with your family.
 Some children will also take time to adjust to living in your home.
 However, if there is a real problem with a child, then it is important to discuss this with your social worker.
 You may find if things are not working out for you, then the child will also be feeling that this is not the right place for them.